ttfautohint's goal is a 99% automated hinting process for web fonts, acting as a platform for finely hand-tuned hinting.

 These stand-alone versions of ttfautohint and ttfautohintGUI don't have any dependencies and can be run directly after uncompressing the archive.

-ttfautohint 0.97 (currently command line only; thanks to Karsten Lücke for creating this – it has been compiled under OS X 10.5.8, but should run with newer versions also).
+ttfautohint 1.1 (currently command line only; thanks to Karsten Lücke for creating this – this universal binary for the i386 and x86_64 architectures has been compiled under OS X 10.5.8 and should run with newer versions also).

 The documentation is available online also.